 - Communication.
 Doug has had a few issues with his care providers changing without being notified, and he has been marked as inactive in the system because he rarely needs medical treatment.
 These issues can be prevented by simple emails or letters from TRICARE.

 - Seamless Transitions from TRICARE Reserve Select to TRICARE Prime and Back.
 The temporary loss of TRICARE benefits during a transition from Reserve to Active Duty, and back to Reserves is a problem that can affect many members of the National Guard and Reserves.
 In theory, this is supposed to be a seamless transition.
 But in my case, I was without benefits for two months while my orders were being corrected and routed through the system.
 I would love to see this truly be a seamless transition as that would give Reserve Component members more confidence in their health care, and will prevent many future problems.

 - Wider Network Access.
 TRICARE Reserve Select is a great deal for those who are eligible.
 But network access varies greatly by region.
 I would love to see wider acceptance of this plan, which would make it much easier for servicemembers to use.
 As it stands, we use a hybrid health care solution (I’m on TRS, while the rest of my family maintains separate health coverage).

 Overall, I’m very happy with TRICARE.
-The price can’t be beat, especially for those who use TRICARE Prime.
+The price can’t be beaten, especially for those who use TRICARE Prime.
 Even TRICARE Reserve Select is a more affordable option than just about any health care plan you can find on the economy.
-I think Doug and Kate are in agreement on this, and seem to be very happy with the overall quality and cost of their health care.
+I think Doug and Kate are in agreement on this and seem to be very happy with the overall quality and cost of their health care.